edgeimpulse/esp32-platformio-edge-impulse-standalone-example/README.md

 - You've set up [PlatfomIO](https://platformio.org/install) - the IDE, CLI, or vscode extension all work equally well here

 ## Standalone Firmware
-The Edge Impulse standalone examples show the minimum amount of code required to run any machine learning model trained in edge impulse on a given platform, with no other dependencies like sensor drivers or connectivity.
+The Edge Impulse standalone examples show the minimum amount of code required to run any machine learning model trained in Edge Impulse on a given platform, with no other dependencies like sensor drivers.

 This means that rather than run the model on live sensor data, this example will test that a static input buffer of arbitrary sensor data performs identically between the Edge Impulse Studio and the end device.
 After implementing this, definitely check out [Next Steps](#next-steps) for some examples of providing live sensor data as input to the Impulse.